A polynomial pair invariant of alternating knots and links: Abstract

 \section{Abstract}

-We introduce an invariant of alternating knots and links (called here $WRP$), namely a pair of integer polynomials associated with their two checkerboard planar graphs from their minimal diagram.
+We introduce an invariant of alternating knots and links (called here WRP), namely a pair of integer polynomials associated with their two checkerboard planar graphs from their minimal diagram.
 We prove that the invariant is well-defined and give its values obtained from calculations for some knots in the tables.
-This invariant is strong enough to distinguish all knots in the tables with up to $10$ crossings (including their mirror images).
+This invariant is strong enough to distinguish all knots in the tables with up to 10 crossings (including their mirror images).
+We compare the strength of the new invariant with classical invariants, including the three-variable Kauffman bracket.